 The installation of exterior storm windows is encouraged in the historic district for residential buildings.
 By keeping original windows and adding storm windows, owners can achieve energy savings equal to most new replacement windows and typically at a lower cost.
-Replacement windows have a finite life, requiring their own eventual Porches are also appropriate replacement and increasing costs to the homeowner.
-Interior storm windows may also be an option but special care must be taken to ensure that moisture does not accumulate between the storm window and the original locations for canvas awnings to reduce energy costs in warm months.
+Replacement windows have a finite life, requiring their own eventual replacement and increasing costs to the homeowner.
+Interior storm windows may also be an option but special care must be taken to ensure that moisture does not accumulate between the storm window and the original window, as this can cause damage to the wooden stools and surrounding area.
+Both exterior and interior storm windows must be fitted properly and be operable in order to receive their maximum benefit.